This post may contain affiliate links . Read my full Disclosure Policy.

 Reasons you will love this recipe

-- This Sourdough Dinner Roll recipe can be made in one day, or you can refrigerate the dough to make them ahead of time.
+- Made in one day- This Sourdough Dinner Roll recipe can be made in one day, or you can refrigerate the dough to make them ahead of time.
 See notes in the sample schedule.
+If you want an even quicker option, check out my Sourdough Discard Dinner Rolls recipe.

-- These rolls are the soft, buttery dinner rolls you know and love, but with a slight sourdough tang and all the extra fermentation benefits.
+- Incredible flavor and texture- These rolls are the soft, buttery dinner rolls you know and love, but with a slight sourdough tang and all the extra fermentation benefits.

-- This recipe is made with an active sourdough starter, so there is no commercial yeast required!
+- Naturally leavened- This recipe is made with an active sourdough starter, so there is no commercial yeast required!

-- These Sourdough Dinner Rolls are the perfect addition to your Thanksgiving or Christmas dinner and go great with any meal you have, including turkey or ham.
+- Great for the holidays- These soft Sourdough Dinner Rolls are the perfect addition to your Thanksgiving or Christmas dinner and go great with any meal you have, including turkey or ham.

 - Make sure to allow the dough to rise and become puffy.
 This is what helps create a soft and fluffy texture in the sourdough rolls.

 - If the dough is rising too slowly at room temperature, use a bread mat (use code country10 for 10%) or proofing box to keep the dough warm to ensure it will rise properly.
-You can also try leaving the dough in the oven with the light on, above the refrigerator, or near a heating vent.
+You can also try leaving the dough in a warm place such as the oven with the light on, above the refrigerator, or near a heating vent.

 - Divide the dough into equal pieces so that the rolls will rise and bake evenly.